thisisnsh/aithing/README.md

 - Prevent going below the screen limit
 - Selection Enabled button
 - Do not select from the app
-- Chat window size remove the case where chat window is open and side bar is open

 9 Nov
 - Analytics